MarinaAndreeva/nopWatermark/README.md

  - Scroll down through the list of plugins to find the newly installed plugin.
  - Click on the Install link to install the plugin.
  - The plugin is displayed in the Plugins windows (Configuration → Plugins → Local Plugins).

+#### In nopCommerce 4.00 you can also:
+- Go to the Plugins windows (Configuration → Plugins → Local Plugins).
+- Click "Upload plugin" button.
+- Select *zip* file that contains the plugin and upload it.
+- Click on the Install link to install the plugin.
+- The plugin is displayed in the Plugins windows.

 ### Find more: [Plugin nopCommerce documentation](http://docs.nopcommerce.com/display/en/Plugins)